Cognitive impairment in DLB is often misdiagnosed as AD. While memory may be relatively intact in early DLB, the cognitive profile of DLB includes:

 Other sleep disorders include excessive daytime sleepiness, restless leg syndrome, insomnia, obstructive sleep apnea and periodic limb movement.
 A formal sleep study and treatment is recommended to resolve significant disruptions of sleep.

-Severe autonomic dysfunction may occur in LBD, including orthostatic hypotension, syncope, erectile dysfunction, urinary incontinence and constipation.
+Severe autonomic dysfunction may occur in LBD, including orthostatic hypotension (a form of low blood pressure that happens when standing after sitting or lying down), syncope (fainting), erectile dysfunction, urinary incontinence and constipation.
 Other signs of autonomic dysfunction include excessive saliva and drooling (sialorrhea), altered sweating and a chronic, scaly skin condition (seborrhea).
 An impaired sense of smell (hyposmia) is also common, occurring earlier in LBD than in AD.